Ball State University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Ball State, approximately 66% of students took out student loans averaging $7,831 a year.
 That adds up to $31,324 over four years for those students.

-How Much Money Do Ball State Graduates Make?students who graduate from Ball State with a bachelor's degree go on to jobs where they make an average salary of $41,100 in their early years.
+How Much Money Do Ball State Graduates Make?bachelor's degree recipients from Ball State make around $41,100 per year during the early years of their employment.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Location of Ball State University